Pascal-So/StreamGraph/sgLanguage.md

 This would result in a nice symmetry between how the input and output is handled.
 The only downside is that there might arise some confusion from how a single IO node can differently, depending on whether a file name argument is present or not.
 This could be fixed by defining a preferred form.
 Let's define, that, if this switching IO functionality is to be used (I really need a cool name for this concept), the single node should be the stdin/stdout node, not a filein/fileout node.
 Using a filein/fileout node for context dependent IO should still be allowed, but maybe print out a compiler warning that stdin/stdout nodes are preferred if only one input, respectively output node is used.

 As for stderr: Each node can have some stderr ouput, but the graph should probably just ignore this, so that it will be displayed in the terminal when running the graph.

+Groups need an input and output as well, and they should be limited to only a single input and a single output.
+It would make sense to reuse the stdin/stdout nodes here in order to not introduce even more node types, and that way, a group could quickly be converted to a main program and vice versa.

-#### Split
+### Split

 The whole point of having a graph is so that we can process data in parallel streams, and merge them back together afterwards.
 This means that at some point we have to have nodes with multiple outputs.